jColeChanged/josh.meanings/README.md

 with bogo sort: keep trying until you get lucky.
 There were some k means implementations which did do a good job.
 Spark was lovely.
 However, I wanted to use arbitrary distance functions and for some strange reason Spark didn't want to let me do that.
+So here we are.
+A library built and ready for you to do actual k means computation and I have no desire whatsoever to go through the shit show that was trying to use all these other solutions.
+If you are less burnt out then I am, please, submit a pull request that compares the performance of this k means implementation with others.
+I'm interested in these
+comparisons:

+1. First and most importantly, does it work when you give it files that are larger than RAM.

+2. What is the wallclock time for getting good clusters.

+3. Which library finds the clusters which best minimize the objective.

 ## Usage